SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

   or overwrite default configuration `metadata.metrics.config.override`
 - Removing support for `sumologic.cluster.load_config_file`.
   Leaving this configuration will result in setup job failure.
+- Upgrading Falco helm chart to `v2.4.2` which changed their configuration:
+  Please validate and adjust your configuration to new version according to [Falco documentation]

 ## How to upgrade